LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/basic-string-class.md

       cout << "The index of the 1st element of sample "
            << "in str3 is: " << indexCh3a << endl;
    else
-      cout << "The substring 'perfect' was not found in str3 ."
+      cout << "The substring 'sample' was not found in str3 ."
            << endl;

    const char *cstr3b = "for";